ishan-walia/CommandX-App/README.md

 CommandX is built to support **Linux, Git, GitHub, and Kali Linux commands**, with scope for future expansion.

 ---
+## 🏆 Why CommandX?

+- Works 100% offline
+- Perfect for exam revision
+- No ads, no distractions
+- Lightweight and fast
+- Beginner friendly UI
+- One app = All commands

 ## ✨ Features